 Your users will move away in search of other apps if you fail to keep your app updated.
 The update for your app appears on the app store and this alone lets your users know that you are committed to offer the best.
 You can also easily market the new features to the users this way.

-So here we are with some of the tried and tested tips which can boost user engagement for your app.
-However, whichever tips you plan to follow, you need to know one thing for sure and i.e. the app you develop should be high in quality.
+So here we are with some of the tried and tested tips that can boost user engagement for your app.
+However, whichever tips you plan to follow, you need to know one thing for sure i.e. the app you develop should be high in quality.
 You will not be able to save your app with any tips or tricks if it fails at this very thing.

 So, invest your time to come up with a high-quality, feature-rich app.
 Keep your app always updated, make it social-media friendly, and remember to listen to user feedback.

 Mobile devices are ubiquitous.
 As per the Statista report, the number of mobile devices across the world is expected to cross 18.22 billion by the yea...

 In today’s era of technology, there is no dearth of mobile app development company.
 These web development companies are eager to develop unique and ...